Trump's extraordinary tariffs

 Trump appeared to undermine the U.S. national security argument on Monday by tweeting that the tariffs would “come off” Mexico and Canada if they agreed a “fair” new deal in talks on the future of the North American Free Trade Agreement (NAFTA).

-Although apparently intended to help U.S. steel and aluminium makers, the tariffs could lower profits for companies making everything from pickup trucks to canned soup, as well as increasing prices for consumers.
+Although apparently intended to help U.S. steel and aluminum makers, the tariffs could lower profits for companies making everything from pickup trucks to canned soup, as well as increasing prices for consumers.

 They also seem likely to damage U.S. allies such as Canada more than Trump’s ultimate rival China.
 Many trade economists say Trump’s zero-sum, “mercantilist” view of trade is misguided and that he is wrong to think trade deficits are always bad.